OutSystems/docs-odc/src/eap/building-apps/ui/patterns/utilities/swipeevents.md

 ---
 tags:
-summary: You can use the Swipe Events UI Pattern to enable swiping on a specific widget.
+summary: Learn how to implement swipe gestures to manipulate data in your app using the Swipe Events UI pattern in OutSystems Developer Cloud (ODC).
 locale: en-us
 guid: b8415514-3f04-45f1-a26c-0ef4049b4487
 app_type: mobile apps, reactive web apps